p1p2s3/webdev-workshop/README.md

 Your first programming language will take some more time to learn.
 But most languages have a lot in common, so learning one really well automatically skills you up in most of the other languages.

-In this workshop you would have learned a lot of the fundamentals of Javascript.
-What you didn't do is write the pseudocode on your own.

 Practice writing pseudocode for other program ideas you have, and then writing the high-level functional code of the same pseudocode in a real programming language like Javascript.

 To master Javascript, you should get familiar with advanced concepts like: